-The old saying “First impressions count” is never more applicable than when writing an employment application cover letter.
+The old saying “First impressions count” is never more applicable than when writing an substitute teacher cover letter.
 Your cover letter could determine whether your resume is actually read or not, especially if there are many applicants for the position of substitute teacher.

 Aim to emphasize your enthusiasm for education and your empathy with the younger generation, as well as any unusual skills or experience that you may have.
 Do remember to read the job advertisement carefully for mentions of any expertise or proficiency that will be favorably regarded.
 This will allow you to slant your letter in a way that demonstrates that you have what they are looking for.
+But, if you do not have the experience you should look for sample cover letter for substitute teacher with no experience.
 Then, try to add something extra that you can contribute, over and above the basic requirements.

 Finally, as an educator, you must make sure that your grammar, spelling, and punctuation, on display in the cover letter, are impeccable.